We want smaller scale farming to flourish.

 We realised we needed to record information about the trees, we tried using paper and then expensive handsets, but they were hopeless.
 They took too long to enter and find information - a real time waster.

-So we built our own software to record information whilst out and about in the fields, we bought RFID tags online and put them on each tree, then we developed an app with a few simple buttons that any of the workers on the farm could use to input the latest information about the tree with a few taps.
+Abby has a background in tech, so we built our own software to record information whilst out and about in the fields.
+We bought RFID tags online and put them on each tree, then we developed an app with a few simple buttons that anyone on the farm could use to input the latest information about the tree with a few taps.
 We don’t even need internet in the field, it all syncs when we get back to the office.

 Pretty soon our neighbour saw the potential for this system on her blueberry farm, a totally different way of using it - she started using the same technology to track how many blueberries each worker picked, then another farmer began using it out in the vineyard to keep track of the productivity and health of his vines.
 We launched the system commercially in early 2017, now farmers are using it to grow vines, sea buckthorn, blueberries, pears, apples and more in the UK, US and Chile.
 We are also working with different organisations supporting on-farm research, as Sectormentor is a great tool for collecting comparable data.

 We are very excited that we have created something that is valuable to many different smaller-scale farmers whether they want to track sectors, trees, workers, vines or even sheep.
 This is about creating reliable, easy to enter data that allows smaller-scale farms to flourish.